mcv-m6-video/mcv-m6-2018-team6/README.md

 The goal of this 5-week project is to learn the basic concepts and techniques related to video sequences processing, mainly for surveillance applications.

 ## Week 1: Introduction, database understanding and evaluation metrics
 You can check the codes in week1 folder.
-There is a Readme file for instruction of launching the code
+There is a README file for instructions of launching the codes